-- establish or maintain a permanently vegetated buffer strip at least 4m wide on the perimeter or bank of the water body
+- establish or maintain a permanently vegetated buffer strip at least 4m wide on the perimeter or bank of the main water body

-- establish or maintain a permanently vegetated buffer strip at least 2m wide around associated features outside the 4m buffer strip
+- establish or maintain a permanently vegetated buffer strip at least 2m wide around any associated features outside the 4m buffer strip

 - make sure that no more than 25% of the water surface is in permanent shade